karlssberg/Motiv/Motiv/Architecture.md

 Metadata and explanation propositions all share the same base types to simplify interoperability.
 This means they share the same properties.
-When working with strings it may appear that the `Assertions` property contains the same data as the `Metadata` property, but this is not strictly the case.
+When working with strings, it may appear that the `Assertions` property contains the same data as the `Metadata` property, but this is not strictly the case.
 There is an overlap in the roles that the `Assertions` and `Metadata` properties perform, but the key difference is that `Metadata` is an arbitrary type, and `Assertions` are always string.